IBM/container-service-getting-started-wt/Lab 5/README.md

 / #
 ```

-We can also see that the two nginx pods are represented as WorkloadEndpoints in the Calico API.
+You can also see that the two nginx pods are represented as WorkloadEndpoints in the Calico API.

 ```
 calicoctl get workloadendpoint